 Probate Administration 101: A Guide for Florida Lawyers Navigating the Probate Process

-An application for 15 CLE Credits is pending with the Florida Bar.
+This course is approved for 14 CLE Credits by the Florida Bar.

 An outline of the topics discussed in this workshop is listed below for your reference.